groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/java/com.groupdocs.conversion.options.load/noteloadoptions/_index.md

 ```

 Default font for Note document.
 The following font will be used if a font is missing.
-An absolute path to font file must be provided.

 **Parameters:**
 | Parameter | Type | Description |